NLKNguyen/S-Expression.JS/README.md

     <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height=45 />
   </a>
 </p>

-S-Expression Parser, Serializer, and Tree Constructor / Walker Utilities for JavaScript in Browsers and Node.js
+S-Expression Parser, Serializer, Translator, and Tree Constructor / Walker Utilities in plain JavaScript for browsers and Node.js with zero dependencies.

-Zero-dependencies.
-Tree structure as plain JSON.
-Ideal for custom data transfer format and making DSLs.
+*   Parse S-Expression string to Abstract Syntax Tree (AST)
+    *   AST data structure is JSON, ideal for program/data transfer.

+*   Customize comment syntax (default is line comment prefix `;`)
+    *   Comments are stripped before parsing, i.e. not included in AST.

+*   Serialize AST to S-Expression string

+*   Construct AST from JS using helper methods

+*   Support JS primitive value types: `boolean`, `numeric`, `null`, and `string` with multi-line support and escaped quotation `\"`

+*   Translate AST as functional notation (a.k.a Cambridge Polish Notation), ideal for creating Domain Specific Languages (DSL) with similar syntax to LISP dialects.
+    *   Default transformed format is also JSON which can then be interpreted in any host language.

 # ⭐ Overview